robcarver17/pysystemtrade/docs/production.md

 #### Create orders

 Orders will normally be created by run_strategy_order_generator or by run_stack_handler, but sometimes its useful to do these manually.
-It's worth checking out the section on orders FIX ME LINK.

 ##### Spawn contract orders from instrument orders